postsharp/Metalama.Patterns/doc/npc.md

 }
 ```

-In the above example, object `x` of type `A` can notify `ChildPropertyChanged` with `Property.AnotherProperty`, which would mean that `x.Property.AnotherProperty` changed.
+In the above example, object `x` of type `A` can raise `ChildPropertyChanged` with `Property.AnotherProperty` argument, which would mean that `x.Property.AnotherProperty` changed.

 ```
 class C